Robert M. Bowker, VMD, PhD

 Kathleen Gustafson, PhD

-is an NIH-funded research scientist who first viewed the recommendations of the ECIR Group with skepticism when her gelding developed Insulin Resistance (IR) and laminitis.
+is an NIH-funded research scientist who first viewed the recommendations of the ECIR Group with skepticism when her gelding developed Equine Metabolic Syndrome (EMS) and laminitis.
 The scientific and evidence-based approach impressed her so much that she became a group moderator, helping others to understand the importance of nutrition, diet, and exercise.

-Dr. Gustafson has developed and maintained a forage database with several hundred forage samples and a six-year database of repeated samples from the same fields.
-She speaks clearly about how the horses on these forages have responded to nutrient values of various hays.
-Dr. Gustafson has also lectured and published proceedings on the subject of equine obesity, inflammation, and the role of essential fatty acids as these pertain to insulin resistance in the horse, and serves as a Director and Research Advisor for the ECIR Group Inc.
+Dr. Gustafson has developed and maintained a forage database with several hundred forage samples and a 12-year database of repeated samples from the same fields.
+She has also lectured and published proceedings on the subject of equine obesity, inflammation, and the role of essential fatty acids as these pertain to EMS.
+Dr. Gustafson recently co-authored a publication with Eleanor Kellon, VMD, describing the relationship between equine hyperinsulinemia and hyperferritinemia, Possible Dysmetabolic Hyperferritinemia in Hyperinsulinemic Horses (2019).
+She currently serves as a Director and Research Advisor for the ECIR Group Inc.

 Eleanor M. Kellon, VMD

-is one of a handful of experts in Pituitary Pars Intermedia Dysfunction (PPID)/Cushing's and Insulin Resistance (IR) in horses.
-Owner of Equine Nutritional Solutions in Robesonia, PA, she is well known for her work with nutraceuticals for horses and is an authority on equine nutrition and conditions affecting performance horses.
+has devoted decades to the study of Pituitary Pars Intermedia Dysfunction (PPID)/Cushing's and Insulin Resistance (IR) in horses.
+As the owner of Equine Nutritional Solutions in Robesonia, PA, she is well known for her work with nutraceuticals for horses and is an authority on equine nutrition and conditions affecting performance horses.
 A best-selling author, Dr. Kellon is well known for her field trials breaking new ground.

-In 1999, Paige's journey into hoof care began with a laminitic horse.
+In 1999, Ms. Poss’s journey into hoof care began with a laminitic and foundered horse.
 Trimming hooves sparked her intellectual and scientific curiosity.
-Her initial website www.ironfreehoof.com was started as a way to share her trimming knowledge, and evolved as she became fascinated with anatomy.
-As an amateur anatomist and photographer, Paige has dissected hundreds of lower legs and documented her work as shown on her site, anatomy-of-the-equine.com.
+Her initial website, www.ironfreehoof.com, was started as a way to share her trimming knowledge and evolved as she became fascinated with anatomy.
+As an amateur anatomist and photographer, Ms. Poss has dissected hundreds of lower legs and documented her work as shown on her site, anatomy-of-the-equine.com.
 Her passions lie in creating images that teach, using easy-to-understand analogies to explain complex concepts.

-As a member of the American Hoof Association, the Pacific Hoof Care Practitioners, and the American Association of Professional Farriers, Paige has taught trimming techniques and anatomy around the country and internationally.
+As a member of the Pacific Hoof Care Practitioners, and the American Association of Professional Farriers, Ms. Poss has taught trimming techniques and anatomy around the country and internationally.